Reporting period:

 Facts and figures

 The scope of the EU Pilot dialogue goes beyond single market legislation and covers the whole body of EU law.
 Therefore, the information provided below is not only limited to single market issues but also includes other areas of EU legislation.
-For complete information on the EU Pilot dialogue, see the 2021 Annual report on monitoring the application of Union law.
+For complete information on the EU Pilot dialogue, see the 2022 Annual Report on monitoring the application of EU law.

-Infringement proceedings opened following the closure of EU Pilot cases: 18
+Infringement procedure opened or planned following the closure of EU Pilot cases: 24

 Member States with the highest number of new EU Pilot cases:

-- Taxation and Customs Union: (51 cases) — indirect taxation / customs / direct taxation
+- Taxation and the Customs Union: (33 cases) indirect taxation / direct taxation / customs

-The graph below shows newly opened EU Pilot cases during 2021 by policy area:
+The chart below shows newly opened EU Pilot cases in 2023 by policy area: